daichaoyi/DeepLearning_CS7643/module_4.md

 The architecture of RNN, for encoder, the input was the original text and hidden state, then it pass the hidden state and output to the decoder.

+Each word input that goes to encoder will generate a context, this context will be passed to decoder.
+But each word has the same weight to the context.
+This does not make sense, therefore, we have the motivation for the attention.